Alfred Baudrillart: Biography

 He was a "ferocious opponent" (farouche adversaire) of "modernism", a complex of ideas and social developments that the Catholic Church identified broadly as historicism, secularism, and rationalism, and which Baudrillart identified with the bishops of Germany and their resistance to the teaching of Pope Pius X in his encyclical denouncing modernism, Pascendi dominici gregis (1907).

 Baudrillart was an ardent supporter of France in the First World War and promoted its cause internationally.
-He founded the Comite catholique de propagande francaise a l'etranger and reached an audience of 15 million with articles written for publication in U.S. newspapers.
+He founded the Comité catholique de propagande française à l'étranger and reached an audience of 15 million with articles written for publication in U.S. newspapers.
 He also gave lectures in Spain and the U.S. In May 1917, he rejected an overture from Matthias Erzberger of the German Catholic Centre Party because he thought it wrong for Catholics or any other group to act in the place of the lawful government.

 Baudrillart was made an honorary canon of the metropolitan cathedral chapter of Paris in 1906, and a Domestic prelate of His Holiness on 17 April 1907.
 On 10 October 1908, he became Vicar General of Paris.

 He was elected as a member of the Académie française, like his grandfather, on 2 May 1918.

 On 29 July 1921, Baudrillart was appointed Titular Bishop of Hemeria by Pope Benedict XV.
 He received his episcopal consecration on the following 28 October in the Institut's Église des Carmes from Cardinal Louis-Ernest Dubois, with Bishops Stanislas Touchet and Joseph-Marie Tissier serving as co-consecrators.
 Baudrillart was later advanced to Titular Archbishop of Melitene on 12 April 1928.

-On a visit to a francophone conference in Canada in 1927, he imagined in his diaries the future on an independent French state in North America.
+On a visit to a francophone conference in Canada in 1927, he imagined in his diaries the future of an independent French state in North America.
 During his visit to New York on that trip, The New York Times called him "one of the best known bishops in the world".

 Pope Pius XI created him Cardinal Priest of S. Bernardo alle Terme in the consistory of 16 December 1935.
 Baudrillart was one of the cardinal electors in the 1939 papal conclave, which elected Pope Pius XII.
 Pius was close friends with General Maurice Gamelin, whom Baudrillart had once taught.

 Baudrillart supported the Vichy government of Marshal Philippe Pétain, issuing a statement titled Choisir, vouloir, obéir (Choose, desire, obey) on 20 November 1940, which shocked his colleagues and veterans of the First World War.
-In August 1941, as a fervent anti-communist, endorsed the formation of the creation of a Legion of French Volunteers Against Bolshevism to fight alongside the Germans.
+In August 1941, as a fervent anti-communist, he endorsed the formation of a Legion of French Volunteers Against Bolshevism to fight alongside the Germans.
 He was a member of the Legion's Honorary Committee of Sponsors, and his views, according to his diary, were influenced by meetings with Kurt Reichl, an Austrian Catholic, German officer, and Nazi counter-intelligence agent.
 His endorsement of the Legion said:

 Baudrillart died in Paris on 19 May 1942 at the age of 83.
 He was interred in the Église des Carmes at the Institut Catholique.